 But not if the doctors don’t follow the rules that are there for the patient’s safety.
 And not if they aren’t paying attention.

 Any anesthesiologist is required to folow safety rules to ensure that his patients are not injured.
 These rules are taught in medical school and in the advanced training that every anesthesiologist receives.
-There are rules for what patients should receive anesthetic, what type of drugs should be used, how much oxygen should be administered, and even how patients should be positioned on the operating room table.

 When these rules get broken, that is medical malpractice.
 Sometimes a safety rule can be broken and the patient is lucky.
 All too often, though, when anesthesia safety rules are broken, people die or are badly hurt.

 At Polewski & Associates, we have handled medical malpractice cases where patients were seriously brain damaged or died due to medical malpractice in general anesthesia.
 We have had clients who were crippled for life because an injection of anesthetic was done incorrectly, and instead of deadening a leg or arm for hours it paralyzed a limb for life.

 Different Cases, Same Story

 Every single one of the anesthesia malpractice cases we have handled at Polewski & Associates has one thing in common: The anesthesiologist wasn’t paying attention, or he failed to follow basic safety rules.